noahehall/multicloud/databases.md

   - connected queries: navigate connected structures taking into account strength, weight, or quality of relationships

 #### Types

+##### directed property graphs

+- Vertices: aka nodes; things
+- edges: connections
+- properties: both vertices and edges can have properties (effectively, key-value pairs) associated with them.
+- directed: every edge has a direction, out from one vertex and into another

+#### use cases

 ##### Identity Graphs